 The following frequently asked questions (FAQs) provide information about online classes:

 Classes, including discussions and labs, are held through the Internet.
-Students and faculty use a course management system called Blackboard (or Bb) for all online classes.
-Bb is a richly complex computer application that lives on our local server and backup servers on campus and at a distance (in case of earthquakes or other disasters).
+Students and faculty use a learning management system called Blackboard (or Bb) for all online classes.
+Bb is a richly complex application that lives on Amazon Web Services Cloud and backup servers on campus and at a distance (in case of earthquakes or other disasters).
 You "go to campus" by visiting http://bb.csueastbay.edu and logging in by using your NetID and password.
 Once you've logged in, you will see all the classes you have enrolled in for the current quarter.
 To "go to" each class, simply click on the name of the course.
 You will find announcements, a syllabus, weekly assignments, readings, a place for groups to meet, links to other websites, and information on how to hand in your assignments and participate in class discussions.

 Log into Blackboard 3-4 times a week for lectures and other course materials, to hand in assignments, to work in groups, to have discussions, and to take exams.